almostimplemented/piano-capture/README.md

 This codebase automates the collection of fine-aligned audio-MIDI data using (e.g.) a Yamaha Disklavier self-playing piano.

+You can download a 16 kHz downsampled monophonic mixture of a re-performance of the MAESTRO dataset with `piano_capture` on Zenodo (**Studio MAESTRO**: https://zenodo.org/records/10082144).

 Recommended installation:
 ```
 pip install -e .